TDA/EMailInjectionVuln/README.md

 * Have written tests using Unittest module and mocks.
 * Checks for all the fuzzer functions, and whether they behave correctly for all inputs.
 * Added checks for all form_parser and check_for_email functions.
+* NOTE: The tests are in python3, while the code has been down-ported to Python2 to ensure compatibility with the RabbitMQ queue :( So, comment out the Python2 specific lines before running tests --> This is a LOT of work, but Python2 doesnt support the same Module structure as Python3, so rewriting tests is also a pain

 ### To SSH:
 ssh -p48064 sai@128.111.48.6